The Landlord: Cast

-Reception
+Reception and legacy

 The film was a commercial disappointment.
 Arthur Krim of United Artists later did an assessment of the film as part of an evaluation of the company's inventory:

 What was expected to be provocative material to the new modern film audience of 1968-1969 in depicting black and white relationships in an urban setting, emerged as a film which we felt would be of limited interest to the audience of 1970 - an audience more and more sated with films of this genre.
 This is still a type of film we intend to continue to make but at one-quarter the cost.
 Unfortunately, at the time this film was programmed, unrealistic optimism about the potential audience for this type of film prevailed.

 Critical reaction

 The film garnered mostly positive reviews from critics.
-On Rotten Tomatoes, it has received a 92% overall approval from 12 critics.
+On Rotten Tomatoes, it has received a 93% overall approval rating from 14 critics.
 Upon its release, New York Times film critic Howard Thompson, called the film "a wondrously wise, sad and hilarious comedy."
 On September 19, 2007, journalist Mike Hale discussed the film in a New York Times article called "Before Gentrification Was Cool, It Was a Movie".
 Hale praised the film for tackling the racial tension that arose in the aftermath of the assassination of Martin Luther King Jr. and wrote in surprise how the film "would disappear after its 1970 release – rarely shown and just as rarely discussed."